Share Market Toolbox

 Share-Market-Ready; Funda-Technical Analysis; Sensible Investing; Contrarian Investing Redefined;

 When a company's share price rockets upward, or dives downward, it is because enough of the market participants have a strong enough view of the stock, or of the market generally, to cause the share price to move.
 They have an opinion about the value of the shares.
+This can change from time to time depending on the general economy, and many other influencing factors.
+Overall, we could describe this as investor sentiment.

 Prices of financial instruments (such as shares, commodities, currencies, etc.) move up and down based on people's perception of value and their opinions about share price (perhaps using fundamental analysis), and because of the underlying emotions of fear, greed and hope.